How can deltas and their societies transform into sustainable, resilient systems?

-The Water, Climate and Future Deltas hub is a platform for scientists and external stakeholders to jointly work on ensuring the sustainability of our world’s deltas.
+The Water, Climate and Future Deltas community is a platform for scientists and external stakeholders to jointly work on ensuring resilient, sustainable deltas all over the world.

-At the Water, Climate and Future Deltas hub, researchers from various disciplines work together and in collaboration with external stakeholders to develop knowledge on water, climate and deltas and design pathways for future development of deltas.
-In this 10-minute introduction video, the research focus of the hub and some examples of our interdisciplinary and transdisciplinary works on deltas are highlighted.
-The hub invites all interested researchers and external stakeholders to join us in the quest to develop pathways to sustainable deltas.
+In this 10-minute introduction video, the research focus of our community and some examples of our interdisciplinary and transdisciplinary works on deltas are highlighted.
+We invite all interested researchers and external stakeholders to join us in the quest to develop pathways to sustainable deltas.

-The hub addresses these challenges with an interdisciplinary approach, bringing together areas of expertise in three research lines:
+The community addresses these challenges with an interdisciplinary approach, bringing together areas of expertise in three research lines: